learn-co-curriculum/ds-flex-phase-1-project-overview/README.md

 -------------------------

-After completing Topics 1-10, you should be all set to tackle the [Phase 1 Project!]($CANVAS_OBJECT_REFERENCE$/assignments/g0cb5a456607af875b612a7ad8abd6317 "Phase 1 Project")
+After completing Topics 1-10, you should be all set to tackle the Phase 1 Project! [[Assignment Link 🔗 ]()]